Property registration is managed by the Registers of Scotland, a non-ministerial department of the Scottish Government.

 What are servitudes?

 Servitudes give other people rights over your property.
-The servitude only allows third parties to use part of your property in a specific way, for example a right of access over your property or an entitlement to run pipes or electricity cables over part of your land.
-For more information, see our quick guide on Servitudes and public rights of way in Scotland.
+Servitude only allows third parties to use part of your property in a specific way, for example, a right of access over your property or an entitlement to run pipes or electricity cables over part of your land.
+For more information, read Servitudes and public rights of way in Scotland.

 Where should I keep the title documents for my home?

-The deeds must be kept in a safe place as they contain important information.
+The title documents must be kept in a safe place as they contain important information.
 They will be needed if you have to check any details about the property, if you decide to sell or if you die so that your estate can be wound up.